Sisters of Charity HospitalShift: Shift 1Status:

 - Must be a graduate of an accredited Nurse Practitioner program within specialty area

-- Must hold current New York State Registered Nurse registration or be eligible for licensure in New York State and a current Neonatal Nurse Practitioner with New York State license
+- Must hold current New York State Registered Nurse registration or be eligible for licensure in New York State and a current Neonatal Nurse Practitioner or Pediatric Nurse Practitioner New York State license.

-- NRP Instructor certification required within 6 months from date of hire.
+- National certification required within 6 months from date of hire: NCC certification as NNP and/or ACNN for PNP

 - Academic profile submitted to hospital for annual credentialing